Shell script: Other scripting languages

-Many powerful scripting languages, such as Python, Perl, and Tcl, have been introduced to address tasks that are too large, complex, or repetitive to be comfortably handled by traditional shell scripts, while avoiding the overhead associated with compiled languages like C or Java.
+Many powerful scripting languages, such as Rexx, Python, Perl, and Tcl, have been introduced to address tasks that are too large, complex, or repetitive to be comfortably handled by traditional shell scripts, while avoiding the overhead associated with compiled languages like C or Java.

 Although the distinction between scripting languages and general-purpose high-level programming languages is often debated, scripting languages are typically characterized by their interpreted nature, simplified syntax, and primary use in automating tasks, coordinating system operations, and writing "glue code" between components.
-Even when scripting languages such as Python or JavaScript support compilation to bytecode or use JIT to improve performance, they are still commonly referred to as "scripting languages" due to their historical association with automation, lightweight tooling, and scripting environments rather than standalone application development.
+Even when scripting languages such as Python, Rexx, or JavaScript support compilation to bytecode or use JIT to improve performance, they are still commonly referred to as "scripting languages" due to their historical association with automation, lightweight tooling, and scripting environments rather than standalone application development.

-Importantly, scripting is a form of programming.
+Scripting is a form of programming.
 While "scripting" may emphasize lightweight, task-oriented automation, the broader term "programming" encompasses both scripting and software development in compiled or structured languages.
 As such, scripting involves writing code to instruct a computer to perform specific tasks—meeting the fundamental definition of programming.